Leaks on your property

 Whether you find a leak or we confirm one at your property, you must fix it within four weeks.

 You can arrange repair through your home insurance if you're covered.
-If not, we recommend using a WaterSafe approved plumber.
+If not, we recommend using an approved plumber or groundwork contractor.

 Tell us it's fixed